jmding8/Pome76/README.md

 ![Capacitor clearance](/images/usb2.jpg)

-The female breakout board is soldered to a simple pass-through cable, which is just made up of four wires soldered pin-for-pin between the female breakout board's VCC, GND, Data+ and Data- pads, and their counterparts on a male USB-C breakout board:
+The female breakout board is soldered to a simple pass-through cable, which is just made up of four wires soldered pin-for-pin between the female breakout board's VCC, GND, Data+ and Data- pads, and their counterparts on a male USB-C breakout board (from Aliexpress):

 ![Passthrough cable](/images/usb3.jpg)